marfarma/user-role-editor/readme.txt

 == Changelog ==
+= 3.2 =
+* If you run multi-site WordPress network, User Role Editor will automatically duplicate all roles from the main blog (blog with mininal ID) to every new created blog.
+* Some fixes, refactoring and logic change were applied to code to enhance its productivity.
+There were some complaints for PHP timeout error after trying to open plugin Settings page.
+* Thanks to Grant Norwood for code fix to hide PHP warnings he met during plugin usage.
+* Hebrew translation is added.
+Thanks to Sagive.
+* French translation is updated.
+Thanks to Whiler.
+* Japan translation is updated.
+Thanks to Kaz.
+* Spanish translation is updated.
+Thanks to Dario.

 = 3.1.1 =
 * 07.07.2011
 * CUSTOM_USER_META_TABLE constant is used now for more compatibility with core WordPress API.
 Thanks to [Lorenzo Nicoletti](http://www.extera.com)